Venezuela Fast Facts

 October 7, 2012 - Chavez is re-elected as president for a new six-year term, defeating opposition candidate Henrique Capriles Radonski.

-March 5, 2013 - President Chavez dies of cancer at the age of 58.
+March 5, 2013 - Chavez dies of cancer at the age of 58.
 Vice President Nicolas Maduro becomes the interim president.

-April 14, 2013 - Interim President Nicolas Maduro narrowly wins the presidential election with 50.8% of the vote, defeating opposition candidate Henrique Capriles Radonski.
+April 14, 2013 - Maduro narrowly wins the presidential election with 50.8% of the vote, defeating opposition candidate Henrique Capriles Radonski.

-September 30, 2013 - President Nicolas Maduro announces on state-run VTV that he is expelling three US diplomats.
-He claims they were involved in a widespread power outage earlier in the month.
-He says, "They have 48 hours to leave the country...Get out of Venezuela...Yankee go home.
-Enough abuses already."
+September 30, 2013 - Maduro announces on state-run TV that he is expelling three US diplomats.
+He claims they were involved in acts to destabilize the country.

-February 12-18, 2014 - Unrest in the country leads to demonstrations demanding major social and economic changes.
-During the demonstrations, supporters of the country's socialist government and anti-government protesters have flooded social media with reports of violence, making drastically different claims about who's behind it.
+February 2014 - Protests are held in response to economic problems and a spike in crime.
+Some demonstrations turn violent, with at least three protestors dying amid the unrest and police firing tear gas at the crowd.

-February 18, 2014 - Opposition leader Leopoldo Lopez is arrested on charges including conspiracy and murder in connection with the February clashes.
-Lopez's party, Popular Will has accused the government of responsibility for violence during anti-government protests.
+February 18, 2014 - Opposition leader Leopoldo Lopez is arrested on charges including conspiracy and murder in connection with the demonstrations.
+He is later convicted and sentenced to 14 years in prison.

+December 18, 2014 - The US Congress passes the Venezuela Defense of Human Rights and Civil Society Act, a measure that directs the United States to impose sanctions against Venezuelan officials who engage in human rights abuses.

-February 20, 2015 - Intelligence agents arrest the mayor of Caracas, Antonio Ledezma -- a well-known opposition politician -- in a raid that sparks a fierce outcry from the president's political opponents.
-The arrest comes just days after President Maduro accused the mayor of involvement in a plot to overthrow the government.
+February 20, 2015 - The mayor of Caracas is arrested and accused of being involved in a plot to overthrow the government.
 The opposition says the mayor's arrest is an attempt to divert attention from the country's economic woes.

-September 10, 2015 - Venezuelan opposition leader Leopoldo Lopez, a former mayor and presidential candidate, is sentenced to 14 years in prison.
+March 9, 2015 - President Barack Obama issues an executive order meant to address the human rights crisis in Venezuela, with sanctions against seven individuals.
+One of them allegedly prosecuted opposition members with fraudulent evidence while the others are accused of engaging in violence against peaceful protestors.

-December 6, 2015 - Venezuela's opposition party claims the majority of seats in elections to the National Assembly, the first major shift in power in the legislative branch since the late President Hugo Chavez took office in 1999.
+December 6, 2015 - Venezuela's opposition party claims the majority of seats in elections to the National Assembly, a repudiation of Maduro.
+It is the first major shift in power in the legislative branch since Chavez took office in 1999.

-January 15, 2016 - Following the release of years of economic data, President Nicolas Maduro declares a state of "economic emergency."
+January 15, 2016 - Maduro declares a state of "economic emergency."
+The country's economic woes are rooted in falling oil prices, plummeting currency rates, power struggles within the government, the looming possibility of default and ongoing food shortages.

-March 4, 2016 - US President Barack Obama extends an executive order that imposed sanctions on top Venezuelan officials and declared the South American nation a national security threat.
+March 4, 2016 - Obama extends the executive order because, according to the order, the situation in Venezuela has not improved.

-March 9, 2016 - President Maduro announces he's recalling Maximilien Arvelaiz, Venezuela's top diplomat in Washington.
+March 9, 2016 - Maduro announces he's recalling Maximilien Arvelaiz, Venezuela's top diplomat in Washington.